braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream.md

 Your connector is now displayed in the list of connectors on your Tealium home page.

-Make sure to select **Save / Publish** your connector when finished.
+Make sure to save or publish your connector when finished.
 The actions you configured will now fire when the trigger connections are met.

 ### Step 4: Test your Tealium connector